betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 over the last 5 years.

 > Before the first lunar landing, more than 1400 person-years of software
-> engineering effort had been expended, with a peak level of effor of 350
+> engineering effort had been expended, with a peak level of effort of 350
 > engineers reached in 1968.

 Below we compare key aspects of the Apollo GN&C effort with